bucharest-gold/apiman-admin-client/README.md

     .gateways()
     .then(g => console.log(g));

-    // All defaults
+    // All defaults [ localhost ]
     apiman({}).plugins().then((p) => console.log(p));

-## Currently you can use to
+## You can use to

 * Verify the Apiman status.
-* Import / export all the Apiman configuration data.
+* Import / export the Apiman configuration data.
-* List, add and delete gateways.
+* List, add, delete gateways.
 * List all the permissions and permissions by user.
-* List and delete plugins.
+* List, add, delete plugins.
 * List and delete roles.
-* List all policy definitions.
+* List and delete policy definitions.
 * Get informations (APIs, Clients, etc..) about the current authenticated user.
 * Update email and full name of the current authenticated user.
-* Delete an organization.
+* Get, add, delete an organization.

 ## API Documentation